anhpngt/merlion_sauvc/merlion_bringup/README.md

 ## Astra Camera

-Orbbec Astra Camera will no longer be used.
+Orbbec Astra Camera and Kinect Sensor will no longer be used.
 This is archived for future reference.

 ### Astra ROS Driver